 Each of these format types has proved popular with recruiters.
 They are considered to be easier for software and human recruiters to review, and present information in a way that recruiters prefer to see.
 In short, they meet the target audience’s demands.

+Which resume format is right for you depends on your work history, experience level, and the position you are targeting.
 You can check out our post on the best resume formats here to see which one is right for you.